code-pushup/cli/packages/cli/docs/custom-plugins.md

   This enables us to load the generated Lighthouse report while ensuring we avoid overwrites of other existing files.
 - To reduce the output you can execute only specific audits with the `--onlyAudits` option e.g.: `--onlyAudits=largest-contentful-paint`.
-  This will significantly reduce the time lighthouse takes to run.
+  This will significantly reduce the time Lighthouse takes to run.
 - If we want to run the script in the background we can execute Lighthouse in headless mode with the flag `--chrome-flags="--headless=new"`.
   It also is helpful when executing Lighthouse in the CI.